 This prospectus is part of a registration statement that we have filed with the SEC using the "shelf" registration process.
-Under the shelf registration process, we may offer, from time to time, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities on terms to be determined at the time of the offering, and the selling stockholder may offer for resale up to 1,271,414 shares of our common stock.
-This prospectus provides you with a general description of the securities that we and/or the selling stockholder may offer.
-Each time we and/or the selling stockholder use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Under the shelf registration process, we may offer, from time to time, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities on terms to be determined at the time of the offering, and the selling stockholders may offer for resale up to 1,322,669 shares of our common stock.
+This prospectus provides you with a general description of the securities that we and/or one or more of the selling stockholders may offer.
+Each time we and/or one or more of the selling stockholders use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 Please carefully read this prospectus and any accompanying prospectus supplement together with the additional information described under "Where You Can Find More Information" and "Risk Factors" before you make an investment decision.
 During an offering, we will disclose material amendments to this prospectus through a post-effective amendment or prospectus supplement.